This Urban Farmer And NSman Naval Diver Is Singapore's Captain Planet

 Always being connected to the environment was another fun thing, because we were always diving.
 It was a really serene moment being out at sea.

-You’ve written “The Freestyle Farmer”, a book published by Pagesetters that’s coming out in January 2022.
+You’ve written “The Freestyle Farmer”, a book published by Pagesetters that’s coming out in early 2022.
 Aren’t you a bit young for a memoir?

 (Laughs) One of the reasons I wrote the book was that I’ve had a lot of funny experiences and stories (about food and farming), and I felt it would be too much of a waste not to share them.